kineung-us/kineung-us.github.io/README.md

 ### about

-> The wing of automation ability to everyone.
+> The wing of automation skills that make easy to everyone.